About the Central America Monitor Project

 The Central America Monitor is a project that seeks to ensure that the governments of Guatemala, El Salvador and Honduras are doing their part to meet key progress indicators for accountability and reform.
 We are doing this by evaluating the level of progress that these governments are making in advancing justice and security reforms, tackling corruption, improving transparency and human rights protections, and reducing violence through a series of quantitative and qualitative indicators.

 Our goal is to provide an evidence-based instrument that can help identify the areas of progress and shortfalls of the policies and strategies being implemented on the ground in a form that is useful for policymakers, donors, academics, and the public.
-At the same time, we hope to provide analysis that can contribute to the evaluation of trends over time both within and between the countries of the northern region of Central America.
+At the same time, we hope to provide analysis that can contribute to the evaluation of trends over time both within and between Guatemala, El Salvador and Honduras.

 The Central America Monitor is a collaborative project implemented by the Myrna Mack Foundation (FMM) in Guatemala, the University Institute for Public Opinion (Iudop) of the José Simeón Cañas Central American University (UCA) of El Salvador, the University Institute on Democracy, Peace and Security (IUDPAS) of the National Autonomous University of Honduras (UNAH), and the Washington Office on Latin America (WOLA) in the United States.

 In the context of shifting strategies towards addressing key governance and institutional issues in Central America, the Central America Monitor is working to ensure that U.S. assistance is strategically targeted, wisely invested, and properly implemented, and that the governments of Central America are doing their part to meet key progress indicators for accountability and reform.
 We are doing this in two ways: